 Any previously published paper meeting all requirements can satisfy the SP option.
-This includes papers written at another department or university, co-authored with non-ASU authors, or based on a master's thesis completed elsewhere.
+This includes papers written at another school or university, co-authored with non-ASU authors, or based on a master's thesis completed elsewhere.

-Reporting completion of the Research Requirement: Submit the Research Requirement Results form; students will need faculty supervisor's name and email address in order to initiate the document.
+Reporting Completion of the Research Requirement

+Submit the Research Requirement Results form; students will need faculty supervisor's name and email address in order to initiate the document.
 For the SP option, students must upload a PDF copy of the document.
-Once the chair signs, the Manager of Graduate Programs for reporting to Graduate College.
+Once the chair signs, the results will be sent to the Manager of Graduate Programs for reporting to the Graduate College.